Account Info

 When a privately held company begins the process of going public, key employees may receive reduced cash compensation in exchange for shares of the company's stock.
 Many of these employees as well as early investors may want to cash in their shares as quickly as possible after the company goes public if there are no limits.
 The lock-up period prevents stock from being sold immediately after the IPO which will appear the business is not worth investing in, and result in stock prices and demand going down.

 It should be noted that lock-up periods are not mandated by the United States Securities and Exchange Commission or any other regulatory body.
-Rather, lock-up periods are either self-imposed by the company going public, or they are required by the investment bank underwriting the IPO request.
+Rather, lock-up periods are either self-imposed by the company going public or are required by the investment bank underwriting the IPO request.

 Lock-up periods usually last between 90 to 180 days.
 Some companies have special restrictions.